UPDATES Sign up to receive periodic updates from the Mindset Scholars Network.

 Why It’s Important

-This study is one of the only studies in the history of the social and behavioral sciences to use the gold standard for testing cause and effect (a randomized experiment) with the gold standard for making claims about a population of schools (a random sample).
+The study is one of the only longitudinal studies of adolescent behavior outcomes in the history of the social and behavioral sciences to use the gold standard for testing cause and effect (a randomized experiment) with the gold standard for making claims about a population of schools (a random sample).
+Therefore, the results of the study can be generalized to the entire population of high schools across the United States.

 At the end of the study, the team will have developed and tested a learning mindset program that can be delivered in any regular U.S. public high school, and they will know which kinds of schools and which kinds of students will benefit the most.
 At this point, the program will be offered to schools at no cost through scaling partners.